radim2tej/ESP_Atrea/README.md

 # ESP Atrea #
 Replacement of the CP07 controller with the ESP8266 module for controlling the Atrea RK2 heat recovery unit and similar using Home Assistant.
-The module can either monitor or directly replace the CP07 controller via ESP8266, LIN interface and a Home Assistant.
+The module can either monitor or directly replace the CP07 controller via ESP8266, LIN bus interface and a Home Assistant.
 The module enables control of ventilation, heating and cooling.
 ![example view](atrea4.png)

 # Communication